speaud/O3_pool_app_exercise/README.md

 * Node
 * ...and various NPM packages of course

-...but we can talk more about that whenever.
+...but we can talk more about that or other approaches later on.

-> NOTE: If it matters, my box is a Linux dist but everyone should be fine with the existing config

 ### Overview

-In this repo we're using a React + Redux bundle alongside Webpack.
+In this repo we're using a React + Redux bundle alongside Webpack which we leverage for our local dev server, HMR, release bundling, etc.

 ###### Directory Structure